What is flow cytometry?

 Flow cytometry is a laboratory technique that can be used for counting, examining, and sorting cells.
 The technology to perform flow cytometry is often incorporated into automated laboratory equipment such as hematology (blood) analyzers.

-Using flow cytometry, the sample is passed through a light source, typically a laser.
-As the cells in the sample move through the path of the light source, they will scatter the light.
+In flow cytometry, the sample is passed through a light source, typically a laser.
+As the cells in the sample move through the light's path, they scatter the light.
 The pattern of scattering is a function of both the size of the cell and its internal complexity.
-The scattered light is captured by lenses, and translated into an electrical signal, which is further analyzed by a computer program and displayed as a graphical representation of the cell populations within the sample.
+The scattered light is captured by lenses and translated into an electrical signal, which is further analyzed by a computer and displayed as a graphical representation of the cell populations in the sample.

 What types of samples can be analyzed by flow cytometry?

-Essentially anything that can be suspended within a liquid (thereby allowing a smooth flow of material through the flow chamber) can be analyzed.
-Within veterinary medicine, the most common samples analyzed are peripheral blood samples (blood that travels through the heart, arteries, veins and capillaries), and cells derived from tissues (lymph nodes, bone marrow) or body cavity fluids.
+Anything that can be suspended in a liquid (thereby allowing a smooth flow of material through the flow chamber) can be analyzed.
+In veterinary medicine, the most common samples analyzed are peripheral blood samples (blood that travels through the heart, arteries, veins, and capillaries), and cells derived from body cavity fluids or tissues (lymph nodes, bone marrow).

 What are the uses of flow cytometry in veterinary medicine?